APPLICATION

 Description

-In case of DDL statements, either all of them succeed or none depending on whether there is a failure in processing statements.
-This means the metastore will be updated, only if all statements in the Application succeed.
+In the case of DDL statements, either all of them succeed or none do, depending on whether there is a failure in processing statements.
+This means the metastore is updated only if all statements in the application succeed.

-In case of Query statements, all queries will be run in a single job.
-This helps achieving better efficiency and resource utilization at runtime.
+In the case of Query statements, all queries run in a single job.
+This helps achieve better efficiency and resource utilization at runtime.

 Supported Statements